sftcd/happykey/README.md

 totally shabby:-)

 Main TODOs (possibly in this order) are:
-- check if vanilla and/or current-release OpenSSL works
 - arbitrary sizes for plain/cipher texts (640kB is a hard limit for now:-)
 - selection of test vectors (first matching for now)
 - APIs for non single-shot operation (non-existent:-)